shannoncloherty/data550final/README.md

 In the `Makefile`, the code to `make Report.html` will render the report.

+In the `Makefile`, the code to `make final_project/Report.html` will render the report in the containerized Docker image from Dockerhub.

 The report contains information data that were collected in September 2023 during a primarily qualitative research study documenting and analyzing gender equality and social inclusion (GESI) in global water, sanitation, and hygiene